DataDog/terraform-provider-datadog/website/docs/r/dashboard.html.markdown

 Nested `widget` `marker` blocks have the following structure:

-- `type` - (Required) How the marker lines will look.
+- `display_type` - (Required) How the marker lines will look.
 Possible values are {"error", "warning", "info", "ok"} {"dashed", "solid", "bold"}.
 Example: "error dashed".
 - `value` - (Required) Mathematical expression describing the marker.
 Examples: `y > 1`, `-5 < y < 0`, `y = 19`.
 - `label` - (Optional) A label for the line or range.